This is an updated version of the Irish vegetable soup recipe first posted in 2012.

 - Salt & Pepper to taste

-- Using an immersion blender or in batches puree the contents until smooth, then return to the pan and stir in the cream over low heat.
+Using an immersion blender or in batches puree the contents until smooth, then return to the pan and stir in the cream and butter over low heat.